ucll-scripting/exercises/04-scripting/03-argparse/03-find/explanations.md

 * `--extension=EXT`: only list entries with extension `EXT`
 * `--contains=REGEX`: only list files whose contents match `REGEX`.

-To get a better feel for how your script should word, feel free to experiment with the solution.
+To get a better feel for how your script should work, feel free to experiment with the solution.
 For example, try

 ```bash